Cross: Caleb Kruckenberg, Helping Others, No Matter Which Side He’s On

 Aside from prestige, DANY is remarkable in the shabbiness of its office space.
 After a few years at the office, ADAs can expect to move up to shared offices, and may even get a few select pieces of furniture that still function as they were originally intended.

 One of my greatest triumphs at DANY was capitalizing on the uncertainty in the office in 2010 to acquire Mark Dwyer’s former desk chair.
 Through a series of elaborate trades, I was able to transition from my original non-reclining, heavily stained and cracked chair to Mark’s decades-old thousand-pound monstrosity.
-The chair was definitely no more comfortable than anyone else’s, but it was a pure power move to end up with it.
-I miss it.
+Sometimes you need a new office chair though.
+They can start to get worn down and uncomfortable.
+I was thinking of asking for one of the best office chairs on the market, but Mark Dwyer’s chair came available at the same time.
+His chair was definitely no better than anyone else’s.
+It was just a pure power move to end up with it.
+However, a new office chair would’ve been nice too.

 Were you one of those appeals prosecutors who mailed it in, change the names around in the same old brief and called it a day?
 Or did you only put your pen to bespoke work?
 Were the periodic appearances before the NY Supreme Court’s Appellate Division something you relished, or did you long for the security of your desk?